microsoft/sqlworkshops/sqlserver2019bigdataclusters/SQL2019BDC/00 - Prerequisites.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png"><b>Option 2 - Use Your Own Account</b></p>

-You can also use your own account or one provided to you by your organization, but you must be able to create a resource group and create, start, and manage a Data Science Virtual Machine (DSVM) and an Azure AKS cluster.
+You can also use your own account or one provided to you by your organization, but you must be able to create a resource group and create, start, and manage a Virtual Machine and an Azure AKS cluster.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/checkbox.png"><b>Option 3 - Use an account provided by your instructor</b></p>